Easy recipes from around the World, including Great British classics, dinners and snacks

 Author: Jan Bennett

-Fresh figs are baked with pistachios and drizzled with balsamic vinegar and served warm from the oven.
+Fresh figs are baked in foil with pistachios, drizzled with balsamic vinegar, and served warm straight from the oven.

 Prep time: 2 MinCook time: 15 MinTotal time: 17 Min